 Insist on honesty

-This doesn’t necessarily mean that you expect your college student to share every detail of his daily life with you.
+This doesn’t necessarily mean that you expect your college student to share every detail of their daily life with you.
 There are probably some things you’d rather not know.
-It does mean, however, that you expect your student to be honest – with himself and with you – about the reality of his progress in all of its potentially ugly details.
-If he’s failing a class, he needs to let you know.
-If he’s on probation, he needs to tell you.
-If he’s gotten into some kind of trouble, he needs to share that with you.
-If his credit card is maxed out, he might ask for advice about how to deal with it.
+It does mean, however, that you expect your student to be honest — about the reality of their progress in all of its potentially ugly details.
+If they’re failing a class, they need to let you know.
+If they are on probation, they need to tell you.
+If they’ve gotten into some kind of trouble, they need to share that with you.
+If their credit card is maxed out, they might ask for advice about how to deal with it.